apathetic/scrollify/README.md

 # Scrollify

 Scrollify.
 Do things on scroll.
+3KB minified and gzipped.

 ## What sorts of things?